citizenfx/fivem-docs/content/docs/assets-manual/beginner-series/part-1.md

 1. Extract the downloaded ZIP somewhere on your computer.
 2. Open the folder and launch **`CodeWalker RPF Explorer.exe`**.
-3. On first launch, it may prompt you to set the directory for your GTA V installation.
+3. On first launch, it may prompt you to set the directory for your GTAV installation.
 4. Go to **Options** (top middle of the window) and **enable "Start in Edit Mode."**
 5. (Optional) Change to **Dark Mode** via: View -> Theme -> Dark

 ## Step 3: Create a New RPF Archive

-1. Inside your GTA V root directory, create a **new RPF archive** using CodeWalker RPF Explorer, Right-click, New -> RPF Archive.\
+1. Inside your GTAV root directory, create a **new RPF archive** using CodeWalker RPF Explorer, Right-click, New -> RPF Archive.\
    You can name this archive whatever you like - it will be used in future tutorials.
-2. Place the previously downloaded **nametables.rpf** file in the **root** of your GTA V folder.
+2. Place the previously downloaded **nametables.rpf** file in the **root** of your GTAV folder.
 3. Make sure you are in **Edit Mode**, then **drag and drop** the nametables RPF file into your GTA folder inside the **RPF Explorer**.

 ## Step 4: Install Blender